feijoes/Study/Cpp/README.md

 The repository is organized into the following folders:

+### p2_fing:
+This folder contain all files related to the course "programacion 2"

 - **laboratorio_1, laboratorio_2, laboratorio_3, laboratorio_4**
 These directories contain lab exercises and assignments.
 Each folder corresponds to a specific lab session from the course.

-- **parciales**
-  This folder holds practice problems or exams to prepare for assessments in the course.
+- **parciales** This folder holds practice problems or exams to prepare for assessments in the course.
 - **practico_0, practico_3**
   These directories store practical exercises or projects.
 They are numbered to match the course's organization.

+### p4_fing
+This folder contain all files related to the course "programacion 4"
+-  **lab_0**
+These directories contain lab exercises and assignments.
+Each folder corresponds to a specific lab session from the course.